-During Year 3, many of the same avifauna species were identified as in previous years, including the western snowy plover (Charadrius alexandrinus nivosus).
-A pair of plovers was spotted in the restoration site on 22 February 2019 (Figure 22) and a larger group was seen foraging in the wave wash during a bird survey on 7 March 2019.
+During Year 4, many of the same avifauna species were identified as in previous years, including the western snowy plover (Charadrius alexandrinus nivosus).
+Plovers were identified foraging in front and throughout the enclosure on multiple occasions, including on 5 February 2020 (Figure 19, top).
+New species identified in Year 4 within or adjacent to the restoration area include an osprey (Pandion haliaetus) and cormorant (Phalacrocorax sp.).
 Additional avifauna surveys will continue to inform the identified species present and activities within and adjacent to the restoration area.
-The plovers were seen for several months subsequently by Audubon volunteers, but were not documented nesting in 2019.